DanielSerio/docmaster/docs/impl/category-typeahead-plan.md

 # Category Type-Ahead Component - Implementation Plan

+## ✅ IMPLEMENTATION COMPLETE

+All phases have been successfully implemented.
+The category field now uses a type-ahead combobox that allows free-text input and suggests existing categories.

 ## Overview
 Replace the current Select dropdown for category selection with a type-ahead/combobox component that:
 1. Allows free-text input for creating new categories